Going to Hospital

 The doctor scribbled on paper and scratched himself in various places.
 He informed my assistant that I needed an intravenous dose of anti-biotics.
 I told my assistant that I would be having no such thing.
 The doctor was a little taken back by my refusal.
 I’ve sought second opinions before but this was obviously a first for this doctor.
 He asked my assistant why I wouldn’t take his advice.
 I told her to tell him that I didn’t take doctors that smoked cigarettes during consultations seriously.
 He laughed and gave me a pat on the shoulder.
 He prescribed me some pills that were huge and looked funny.
 Needless to say I didn’t take them.

 I am a 33 year old male from New Zealand.
-I am teaching in Hai'an, Jiangsu.
-I have 6 years experience, including management experience.
-I have 2 years teaching experience in China.
+I am teaching in Guangzhou.
+I have 10 years experience, including management experience.
+I have 5 years teaching experience in China.

 Yup, that sounds like a pretty standard visit to a Chinese hospital.
 It is all mostly a complete waste of time.
 It starts with being looked up and down by some dude that could be replaced by the janitor... to getting the sagely advice to get an IV...
 Best to just stay and home and let your body do its thing.
 Everyone knows Chinese and foreign bodies aren't the same (as Chinese love to say)... right?